Gabu by Carlos Angeles: What is the text all about?

 Havocs the wasteland hard within its reach.

-The sea is restless and can be destructive
+A quick look, we can say that the sea is restless and can be destructive.

 Brutal the daylong bashing of its heart